kontaktio/telegraf_archived/plugins/processors/converter/README.md

 **Note:** When converting tags to fields, take care to ensure the series is still uniquely identifiable.
 Fields with the same series key (measurement + tags) will overwrite one another.
+**Note:** When converting tags to fields, take care to ensure the series is still uniquely identifiable.
+Fields with the same series key (measurement + tags) will overwrite one another.

 **Note on large strings being converted to numeric types:** When converting a string value to a numeric type, precision may be lost if the number is too